jupyter-book/mystmd/docs/table-of-contents.md

 URL nesting that matches the folder structure is a requested feature that is being tracked in [#670](https://github.com/executablebooks/mystmd/issues/670).
 :::

-:::{note} Compatibility with JupyterBook
+::::{note} Compatibility with JupyterBook
 :class: dropdown

 (toc-format-legacy)=

 ## Defining a `_toc.yml` using Jupyter Book’s format

 :::{warning}
 Support for `_toc.yml` exists only for compatibility reasons, and will be removed in future.
 New users should use `myst.yml` instead.
 :::